 - a) 126 Adelaide Ave is a structure of historical and architectural significance that contribute to the significance of the Providence Landmarks District-Residential, having been recognized as a contributing structure to the Elmwood National Register Historic District; - b) The application for Major Alterations is considered complete; - c) The Commission's Standard for REPAIRS, IN-KIND REPLACEMENT AND RESTORATION, MASONRY, state that "Masonry that has not previously been painted should not be painted unless deterioration has progressed so far that a protective surface coating is needed.
-In such cases, use a breathable masonry paint in a color consistent with the natural masonry (emphasis added)"; - d) The work as originally proposed is not in accord with PHDC Standards 4 & 8 as follows: Minimal alteration of the building, structure, site or environment shall be made (Standard 4), and the proposal as submitted destroys the historic character of the property or the district and is aesthetically incompatible with the property and district and will have an adverse effect on the property and district (Standard 8); and, - e) The work if amended to paint the previously painted masonry a compatible color with the remaining unpainted masonry to be treated with a proper clear coating as needed for protection is in accord with PHDC Standard 8 as follows: the proposal as submitted, while diminishing the historic character, does not destroy the historic character of the property or the district and is aesthetically compatible with the property and district and will not have an adverse effect on the property and district (Standard 8).
+In such cases, use a breathable masonry paint in a color consistent with the natural masonry"; - d) The work as originally proposed is not in accord with PHDC Standards 4 & 8 as follows: Minimal alteration of the building, structure, site or environment shall be made (Standard 4), and the proposal as submitted destroys the historic character of the property or the district and is aesthetically incompatible with the property and district and will have an adverse effect on the property and district (Standard 8); and, - e) The work if amended to paint the previously painted masonry a compatible color with the remaining unpainted masonry to be treated with a proper clear coating as needed for protection is in accord with PHDC Standard 8 as follows: the proposal as submitted, while diminishing the historic character, does not destroy the historic character of the property or the district and is aesthetically compatible with the property and district and will not have an adverse effect on the property and district, as the masonry has deteriorated to a where a protective coat is needed (Standard 8).

-Staff recommends a motion be made stating that: The application is considered complete.
-126 Adelaide Ave is a structure of historical and architectural significance that contributes to the significance of the Providence landmarks District-Residential, having been recognized as a contributing structure to the Elmwood National Register Historic District.
-The Commission grants Approval of the proposal as amended to paint the previously painted masonry a compatible color with the remaining unpainted masonry to be treated with a proper clear coating as needed for protection is in accord with PHDC Standard 8 as follows: the proposal as amended, while diminishing the historic character, does not destroy the historic character of the property or the district and is aesthetically compatible with the property and district and will not have an adverse effect on the property and district (Standard 8).
+Staff recommends a motion be made stating that: The application for 126 Adelaide Ave, a contributing resource of the Providence Landmarks District-Residential, recognized as a contributing structure to the Elmwood National Register Historic District considered complete.
+The Commission cites Standard 8 in granting Final Approval of the application as amended, to paint the previously painted masonry a compatible color with the remaining unpainted masonry to be treated with a proper clear coating as needed for protection, is appropriate having, having a size, scale and form that, while diminishing the historic character, will not create an adverse effect to the property or the district, as the masonry has deteriorated to a where a protective coat is needed (Standard 8), citing and agreeing to the recommendations in the staff report, with staff to review any additional details.